-Some structured properties inherit from the $Resource.v1_0_0.ReferenceableMember$ definition.
-Structured properties that follow this definition shall contain the MemberId and MemberId and MemberId are properties.
+Some structured properties inherit from the Resource.v1_0_0.ReferenceableMember definition.
+Structured properties that follow this definition shall contain the MemberId and resource identifier properties.

 Because the definition of structured properties can evolve over time, clients need to be aware of the inheritance model that the different structured property definitions use.